J. Marion Sims: Childhood, education, and early career

 James Marion Sims, who preferred to be called "Marion", was born in Lancaster County, South Carolina, the son of John and Mahala (Mackey) Sims.
-His father, Col. John Sims, "now [1856] of Texas," participated in the War of 1812, being stationed at Charleston.
+His father, Colonel John Sims participated in the War of 1812, being stationed at Charleston.
 His paternal grandfather was one of Marion's men; his great-grandfather was with Washington at Braddock's defeat.
 His maternal grandfather, Charles Mackey, was taken prisoner by Banastre Tarleton, and would have been hanged, but for the intervention of his wife.

-For his first 12 years, Sims' family lived in Lancaster Village, north of Hanging Rock Creek, where his father owned a store.
+For the first twelve years of his life, Sims and his family lived in Lancaster Village, north of Hanging Rock Creek, where his father owned a store.
 Sims later wrote of his early school days there.

 After his father was elected sheriff of Lancaster County, he sent Sims in 1825 to the newly established Franklin Academy, in Lancaster.
 In 1832, after two years of study at the predecessor of the University of South Carolina, South Carolina College, where he was a member of the Euphradian Society, Sims worked with Dr. Churchill Jones in Lancaster, South Carolina.
 He took a three-month course at the Medical College of Charleston (predecessor of the Medical University of South Carolina), but found it too rigorous.

-He moved to Philadelphia, Pennsylvania, in 1834 and enrolled at the Jefferson Medical College, where he graduated in 1835, "a lackluster student who showed little ambition after receiving his medical degree".
+He moved to Philadelphia, Pennsylvania, in 1834 and enrolled at the Jefferson Medical College, from which he graduated in 1835 as "a lackluster student who showed little ambition after receiving his medical degree".
 As he put it:

-I felt no particular interest in my profession at the beginning of it apart from making a living....
-I was really ready at any time and at any moment to take up anything that offered, or that held out any inducement of fortune, because I knew that I could never make a fortune out of the practice of medicine.

 He returned to Lancaster to practice.
 As of that date "he had had no clinical experience, logged no actual hospital time, and had no experience diagnosing illnesses."
 After his first two patients (infants) died, Sims was despondent.
 He left and set up a practice in Mount Meigs, near Montgomery, Alabama.
 He described the settlement in a letter to his future wife Theresa Jones as "nothing but a pile of gin-houses, stables, blacksmith-shops, grog-shops, taverns and stores, thrown together in one promiscuous huddle".
 He was in Mount Meigs from 1835 to 1837.
 Sims visited Lancaster in 1836 to marry Theresa, whom he had met many years earlier, when a student in Lancaster.
 She was the daughter of B.C.
 Jones, and the niece of Churchill Jones, and had studied at the South Carolina Female Collegiate Institute.